 Start with an Introduction.
 It is important in the introduction that you describe your ministry context in detail.
 The examiners of your FIE will more than likely not be familiar with your context.
 Then, reflect on the following three questions.
-The bullet points are only a guide.
 It is important to provide specific examples.